gvwilson/teachtogether.tech/_chapters_en/models.md

 [[Tedr2008](#CITE)] summarizes three traditions in computing:

-- **Mathematical:**
+Mathematical:
-  Programs are the embodiment of algorithms; they are either correct or incorrect, as well as more or less efficient.
+: Programs are the embodiment of algorithms; they are either correct or incorrect, as well as more or less efficient.

-- **Scientific:**
+Scientific:
-  Programs are more or less accurate models of information processes that can be studied using the scientific method.
+: Programs are more or less accurate models of information processes that can be studied using the scientific method.

-- **Engineering:**
+Engineering:
-  Programs are built objects like dams and airplanes, and are more or less effective and reliable.
+: Programs are built objects like dams and airplanes, and are more or less effective and reliable.

 Which of these best matches your mental model of computing?
 If none of